Henkjan1110/intro-programming-website/data/week2/1-io-for-different-types.md

 }
 ```

-Note that it is important that the user actually enters an input of the correct type.
-If this is not the case, the `Scanner` tool will not be able to convert the input to the correct variable type and you will see that an error occurs when the program is run.
-We will deal with methods to handle such situations later in this course.
+It's important to note that the user must enter input of the correct type.
+If the input is not of the correct type, the `Scanner` tool will not be able to convert it to the correct variable type and an error will occur when the program is run.
+We will cover methods to handle such situations later in this course.

 <programming-exercise name="Different Inputs">

-In this assignment, you should write a program that reads three values: one corresponding to a boolean and two to a `double`.
+In this assignment, you should write a program that reads three values: one corresponding to a `boolean` and two to a `double`.
 You should then print the value of the `boolean` and the sum of the two `double` inputs.
-The output of your program should look like:
+The output of your program should look like this:

 <sample-output>